Sonikm/learning-nextjs/NOTES.md

 ### Dynamic Routes
 - A Dynamic Segment can be created by wrapping a folder's name in square brackets: [folderName].
 For example, [id] or [slug].
 - Dynamic Segments are passed as the params prop to layout, page, route, and generateMetadata functions.

+### Dynamic Nested Routes
+   - app
+      - products
+          - [productId]
+             - page.tsx
+             - reviews
+                - [reviewsId]
+                    - page.tsx
+             - [productName]
+                - page.tsx

+      - page.tsx
+      - layout.tsx